Tell us a bit about where you went, and why it meant so much to you?

 What are some interesting excursions, or itineraries that you would recommend (one to take when touring, and one independently)?

-Julia: When touring, I would highly recommend the Pompeii day tour, however if you or your clients are incredibly interested in Pompeii, do the full day tour!
+Julia: When touring, I would highly recommend the Pompeii day tour, however, if you or your clients are incredibly interested in Pompeii, do the full-day tour!
 We only got to do a half day, and we only got to see a quarter of the town.
-It was incredibly interesting, but easy to get lost, so I would really recommend going with a guide and not independently.
+It was incredibly interesting but easy to get lost, so I would really recommend going with a guide and not independently.

 Marielle: For independent trips, I would recommend Palma, Mallorca.
 It is a beautiful city, super easy to navigate, and the people are very, very friendly.
-Food was fantastic and cheap, and there is so much to see there.
+The food was fantastic and cheap, and there is so much to see there.
 It could also be because of the time of year we went, but the number of tourists was a lot lower than in the other towns we had visited.

 Top tip for what should always be upgraded or always included?

-SKIP THE LINE TICKETS ARE THE BEST OPTION!
-Even in October, the Colosseum and Vatican had line ups down the block.
-In the summer, line ups can be hours long, and it is much hotter during the summer so it’s not so much fun to stand in line to get in.
-In addition, the guides always have great stories that are both entertaining, and include things you might not have learnt from the Audioguide.
+SKIP-THE-LINE TICKETS ARE THE BEST OPTION!
+Even in October, the Colosseum and Vatican had lineups down the block.
+In the summer, lineups can be hours long, and it is much hotter during the summer so it’s not so much fun to stand in line to get in.
+In addition, the guides always have great stories that are both entertaining and include things you might not have learnt from the Audioguide.

 If you can go back, what would you like to see/do?

 Julia: If I can go back I want to spend more time in Rome, Palma, and Barcelona.
-Rome and Barcelona we did not have much free time to see and do everything I wanted to, and they are massive cities with so much to explore.
+In Rome and Barcelona did not have much free time to see and do everything I wanted to, and they are massive cities with so much to explore.
 On a smaller scale, Palma just stole my heart, so I am very eager to get back there and wander the streets again!

-Marielle: I would like to see and experience more of Italy, from north all the way down to the south as I sell a lot of the country.
+Marielle: I would like to see and experience more of Italy, from the north all the way down to the south as I sell a lot of the country.
 I would love to see more of Spain.